 - Sending emails and/or making phone calls

 Kayla Sloan makes over $10,000 per month working as a virtual assistant.
-Her course, 10k VA, can teach you the steps you need to take to do the same.

 According to Kayla, beginning virtual assistants start around $12 an hour.
 Possessing experience and skills can increase the pay to as much as $60 per hour or more.